 Every paid month after the trial period, you’ll be awarded one credit.
 You can use it to buy one audiobook or rollover credit for up to 5 months if you don’t want to use it right away.
 Just remember to use your unused credits before you cancel your subscription.
 Of course, you can buy additional books each month as well.

 You have access to over 200,000 audiobooks.
 Secure exchange if you don’t like your audiobook, swap it for free.

 Release your hands for something more useful than holding a book.
 Listen anytime, anywhere, using apps on your phone, computer, or even with Alexa device.
 Make use of your time in the gym or walk.
 Why not listen to an audiobook while cooking.

 With Audible, you don’t borrow the titles, you buy them and keep them, even after your cancellation.

 How Does Kindle Unlimited Work?

 Kindle Unlimited subscription allows you to access nearly 2 million titles.
 You can read Kindle ebooks, magazines, as well as listen to Audible narrated audiobooks (library contains over 40,000 audiobooks).
-First 30 days are free, so you can try out if you like it or not.
+The first 30 days are free, so you can try out if you like it or not.

-You can borrow up to 10 Kindle Unlimited titles at once and read them on any Kindle application and it doesn’t need to be on Amazon device.
-You can get Kindle for iPhone, Android, PC and so on.
+You can borrow up to 10 Kindle Unlimited titles at once and read them on any Kindle application.
+It doesn’t need to be on an Amazon device.
+You can get Kindle for iPhone, Android, PC, and so on.

-All books will be gone after you cancel Kindle Unlimited subscription.
-So, unlike with Audible, you don’t buy anything, you have access to a huge digital library.
+All books will be gone after you cancel the Kindle Unlimited subscription.
+So, unlike with Audible, you don’t buy anything, you have access to a vast digital library.

-Still, all your notes, highlights, and bookmarks will stay available if you access the book in future after renewing the subscription or buying the particular book.
+Still, all your notes, highlights, and bookmarks will stay available if you access the book in the future after renewing the subscription or buying the particular book

 Amazon Audible vs Kindle Unlimited — Pricing